YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Switchover Possibilities in an A -> B replication configuration
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 A switchover is the procedure of switching the roles of an originating instance and a replicating instance.
-A switchover is necessary for various reasons including (but not limited to) testing the replicating instance preparedness to take over the role of an originating instance or bringing the originating instance down for maintenance in a way that there is minimal impact on application availability.
+A switchover is necessary for various reasons including (but not limited to) testing the preparedness of the replicating instance to take over the role of an originating instance and bringing the originating instance down for maintenance in a way that there is minimal impact on application availability.

 In an A->B replication configuration, at any given point there can be two possibilities: